Vangmay/vidya.forum-Backend/notes.md

 - Username is unique, add uniquiness check in controllers.register

-- Patch should receive user ID internally instead of as a URL parameter for security reasons
+- Patch should receive user ID internally instead of as a URL parameter for security reasons, for edit user functionality

 - Add ability to edit password for user, mabye give them a secret randomly generated code for super authentication

 - Email is not getting updated // Patched

+- When sending get request to get all posts, every post is not getting preloaded with the comments, that can be a problem.
+Also change it so that id is in descending order so latest posts are visible first.
+Fix it in controllers.GetAllPosts.

+- Add functionality to see if post has been edited or not

+- Getting most popular posts gives post in ascending order, i need descending

+- Similarly to the previous issue, getting post by tags give posts in ascending order

+- Get comments by postId has a bug which causes it to return comments from the wrong post

+- Deleting comment by user id gives unauthorized user idk why